About the Secure Firewall App for Splunk

 Drill down on interesting items.

-As you find patterns, hosts, users, applications, ports, etc. that raise flags, drill down and filter to see what other transactions involve the relevant entities.
+As you find patterns, hosts, users, applications, ports, and more, that raise flags, drill down and filter to see what other transactions involve the relevant entities.
 Also right-click items to see if additional information is available.

 -